 These names get tangled constantly.
 What separates them is the shape of the pause and the direction of the pole.

-The pause drifts gently UPWARD between two parallel lines — a small tilted rectangle — instead of squeezing to a point.
+The pause drifts gently upward between two parallel lines—a small tilted rectangle—instead of squeezing to a point.
 Same steep pole down, same bearish lean.

-Also leans bearish, but its floor is FLAT — the same price keeps catching every drop — and it builds over weeks without needing a pole in front.
+Also leans bearish, but its floor is flat—the same price keeps catching every drop—and it builds over weeks without needing a pole in front.

 Educational content, not investment advice.
 Backtest statistics are historical results of a simulated strategy, refreshed nightly — they describe the past, not the next trade.